Why Do Gaming Laptops Look So Bad?

 The high-end CPU allows your computer to perform at higher levels but also generates more heat as it’s working.

-As a result, your computer needs a better and more effective cooling system to keep the laptop cool while you’re playing complex and CPU-heavy games.
+As a result, your computer needs a better and more effective cooling system to keep the laptop cool while playing complex and CPU-heavy games.

 As you can see, gaming laptops are advanced in several ways compared to regular laptops, but all the extra features require more room.